 Load this file in your editor.
-The only value you need to change is \$db_pass, the password for the user you will create for your database.
-Pick a strong password (for simplicity, it should not contain single quote characters) and put it here.
+The only two values you need to change are \$db_driver and \$db_pass, respectively the type of the database and the password for the user you will create for your database.
+Pick a strong password (for simplicity, it should not contain single quote characters) and put it here. \$db_driver can be either 'mysql', 'Pg' or 'oracle'.